MelbourneDeveloper/ioc_container/README.md

 - Perform async initialization work inside the factories
 - Create a scope for a set of services that you can dispose of together
 - Perform lazy initialization of services
+- It's standard.
+It aims at being a standard dependency injector so anyone who understands DI can use this library.

 ### Performance and Simplicity
 This library is objectively fast and holds up to comparable libraries in terms of performance.
 See the [benchmarks](https://github.com/MelbourneDeveloper/ioc_container/tree/main/benchmarks) project and results.